MicrosoftDocs/winrt-api/windows.media.audio/iaudioinputnode_removeoutgoingconnection_1321353886.md

 # Windows.Media.Audio.IAudioInputNode.RemoveOutgoingConnection

 ## -description
-Removes an outgoing connection from the audio input node.
+Removes the outgoing connection from the audio input node to the specified node.

 ## -parameters

 ### -param destination
-The destination node for the connection.
+The audio node for which the outgoing connection is removed.

 ## -remarks
+Add an outgoing connection by calling [AddOutgoingConnection](iaudioinputnode_addoutgoingconnection_702981438.md).
 ## -examples

 ## -see-also